Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Literature Review

-Humans, as a specific category of objects, have significant implications for visual engagement and perceived realism.
-Previous research finds that the presence of humans and human faces may increase the engagement of social media posts \citep{li_is_2020, lu_mobilizing_2024, peng_what_2021}.
-Facial features, such as presentation of faces and identities also influence social media engagement \citep{bakhshi_faces_2014, joo_visual_2014, munoz_image_2017}.
-Although research on the relationship between human faces and perceived realism of images is still limited, one study on computer-generated faces found that the presence of complete faces triggers higher realism perception than partial faces \citep{fan_automated_2014}.
-In this study, we focus on the presence of human faces, their identities, and the interaction between human and other elements to derive more comprehensive features of humans.
+Humans, as a specific category of objects, have significant implications for visual engagement and perceived realism \citep{li_is_2020, lu_mobilizing_2024, peng_what_2021}.
+Facial features, such as the presence of faces and identities, also influence social media engagement \citep{bakhshi_faces_2014, joo_visual_2014, munoz_image_2017}.
+In this study, we focus on the presence of human faces, their identities, and the interaction between humans and other elements to derive more comprehensive features of humans.